Mount Bahr Aseman

-Mount Bahr Aseman (Kuh-e Bahr Aseman) is a mountain that is located approximately 15 kilometres south of the town of Sarduiyeh and about 60 kilometres east of the city of Baft in Kerman Province.
-With an elevation of 3886 metres, this mountain is among high peaks of Iran.
+Mount Bahr Aseman (Kuh-e Bahr Aseman) is a mountain located approximately 15 kilometres south of the town of Sarduiyeh and about 60 kilometres east of the city of Baft in Kerman Province in southeast Iran.
+With an elevation of 3,886 metres, the mountain is among high peaks of Iran.
 Made chiefly of Eocene pyroclastic rocks, Mount Bahr Aseman is situated in a central Iranian range, Sahand-Bazman volcanic range or belt, a mountain range which was formed mainly during Eocene volcanism and that stretches approximately from Sahand Volcano in the north-west of Iran to Bazman Volcano in the south-east of Iran.